Mimi's Organic Eats » Recipes » Brownies & Bars

 Soft, chewy, and fudgy, these Vegan Toasted Coconut Brownies are so good, you'll wan to eat them even if you are not vegan!
 This simple vegan brownie recipe is quick and easy!

-If you love making homemade brownies as much as I do, then check out some of my other favorite recipes like my Salted Caramel Brownies, Olive Oil Raspberry Brownies, or my Sourdough Chocolate Chip Brownies.
+If you love making dessert bars as much as I do, then check out some of my other favorite recipes like Olive Oil Raspberry Brownies, Chocolate Caramel S’More Bars, Chocolate Strawberry Crumb Bars, Chocolate Strawberry Crumb Bars, or Sourdough Chocolate Chip Brownies.

 Why You'll Love This Recipe

-Almond Joy Brownie: The combination of dark chocolate, coconut, and almonds makes this simple vegan brownie recipe taste just like an Almond Joy brownie!
-If you love those classic candy bars, you will love this recipe.
+- Almond Joy Brownie: The combination of dark chocolate, coconut, and almonds makes this simple vegan brownie recipe taste just like an Almond Joy brownie!
+If you love Healthy Almond Joy Bars, you will love this homemade brownie version.

 Ingredients